RIVERS OF LIFE

 Throughout the thousand-year Kingdom Age we shall with the greatest joy provide the water of life for the nations of the saved.

-And it shall be in that day, that living waters shall go out from Jerusalem; half of them toward the former sea, and half of them toward the hinder sea: in summer and in winter shall it be.
+And in that day it shall be that living waters shall flow from Jerusalem, half of them toward the eastern sea and half of them toward the western sea; in both summer and winter it shall occur.
 (Zechariah 14:8)

 After the Bride has been perfected, at the end of the Kingdom Age, the Lamb’s Wife will descend from the new sky to rest forever on the new earth.